Noikoio/RegexBot/docs/docs/entitylist.md

 An entity list is a JSON object with multiple values each containing arrays of strings.
 They are used in various places in the configuration to specify a number of users, roles, channels, or any combination thereof.

-Here is a sample of an entity list:
+The following is a sample of an entity list:
 ```
 {
     "users": [ "@000000000000::MyName", "That Guy Over There" ],